How To Calculate Change In Enthalpy

 3. Using Calorimetry

 Calorimetry is an experimental technique used to measure the heat absorbed or released during a reaction.
-A calorimeter is a device designed to measure heat transfer.
+Still, a calorimeter is a device designed to measure heat transfer.
 The most common type is a constant-pressure calorimeter, which measures enthalpy change directly.

 The basic equation used in constant-pressure calorimetry is: